Indoor Activities For Kids When Schools are Closed

 - sticky tape

-This is one of the indoor activities that are easy and fun when schools are closed!
+This is one of the indoor activities for kids that are easy and fun when schools are closed!
 To create the stand, take a long cardboard tube and just cut slits in the bottom of the cardboard tube and flattened the ends, then taped it to the reverse side of a plate so it would stand up.
 Then, cut out inner circles from various paper plate sizes to use as your rings.
 Do a paper plate toss.

 Tip: Make it more challenging by scooting further back!